 | Selected Publications

-Magazines– Art Review, Designo, NPR, ABC Online, The Guardian, Amherst College, Goethe Institute, SFMoMA Open Space
+Editorial– Art Review, Designo, NPR, The Guardian, Goethe Institute, SFMoMA Open Space, SF Chronicle, SF ARTS

-Museum catalogs and theater programs– Centre Georges Pompidou (Danser sa vie), ZKM (Notations), Corps Collectif (La Meute/The Pack), University of Munich (Intermediality), Tanzhaus NRW, La Briqueterie/Maison des arts de Créteil (MAC), Théâtre de Chaillot, IRCAM, Arts Arena, University of California Berkeley Dance and Theater Department, ODC Theater 40th Anniversary Exhibit
+Museum/theater catalogs and programs– Centre Georges Pompidou (Danser sa vie), ZKM (Notations), Corps Collectif (La Meute/The Pack), University of Munich (Intermediality), Tanzhaus NRW, La Briqueterie/ Maison des arts de Créteil (MAC), Théâtre de Chaillot, IRCAM, University of California Berkeley Dance and Theater Department, ODC Theater, Joe Goode Performance Group, Z-Space

 Books– My New Neighbors (self-published), Attendees' Companion Series (forthcoming)